keremoktar/keremoktar.github.io/docs/intuition.md

 |   F   |   T   |   T    |
 |   F   |   F   |   T    |

-And wondered, **why on earth is this only false in the second row?** Or, similarly, why is (F -> F) = T?
+And wondered, *why on earth is this only false in the second row?* Or, similarly, why is (F -> F) = T?

 There are two answers to this question.
 First, there is an intuitive answer that makes the problem seem like a wording issue.
-The second answer, it turns out, is connected to the very foundations of logic.
-We’ll do both.
+The second answer, it turns out, is connected to the very foundations of logic, and reveals that the problem is not about wording at all.

-There are two answers to this question.
-First, there is an intuitive answer that makes the problem seem like a wording issue.
-The second answer is connected to the very foundations of logic.
 We’ll do both.

 #### Misleading wording.